grace-bible/GAM-boarding-scripts/README.md

 ## Prerequisites

-1. Install [Google Apps Manager (GAM)](https://github.com/jay0lee/GAM) and set it up with the required permissions.
+1. Install [GAMADV-XTD3)](https://github.com/taers232c/GAMADV-XTD3) and set it up with the required permissions.

 2. Make sure to customize paths and file locations according to your environment.